btulchinsky/devopsbootcamp/docs/lab_3.md

 > ![lab_3_workflow_unit_testing_06_emphasis](images/lab_3_workflow_unit_testing_06_emphasis.jpg)

 7. Notice that the `test pass message` was skipped, but the `test fail message` task did execute.
-This is because the `test fail message` has a conditional `if` conditional execution on Workflow failure.
+This is because the `test fail message` has an `if` conditional execution on Workflow failure.

 ```yaml
 - name: test fail message